 2. Take a proactive approach to ballast water discharge monitoring.
 Once a treatment system is installed, being able to provide evidence of an ongoing water quality monitoring program not only provides an ability to check the performance of treatment systems over time, but potentially helps safeguard against prosecution.
 The efficacy of treatment systems, many of which were installed at considerable cost, should be periodically monitored to understand the health of the system and provide peace of mind that discharges are compliant.
 Think of it as doing chart corrections or swinging the compass.
 While most good treatment systems provide self-monitoring of basic system functionality (as is required by the regulations), this monitoring does not include measuring the quality of the resultant outflow, thus cross-checking its compliance.

 3. Understand what inspectors will test and measure in ballast water.
 Every ship survey is imbued with a degree of risk to the ship operator and while this is an accepted reality of ship operating, the commercial landscape in shipping today favors operators who take a pragmatic approach to rounding-off their risk registers.
-By taking steps to perform indicative compliance-level checks on ballast water discharge flows, problems can be foreseen before environmental damage occurs or prosecutions, delays and fines are issued by an enforcement authority.
+For effective ballast water monitoring, by taking steps to perform indicative compliance-level checks on ballast water discharge flows, problems can be foreseen before environmental damage occurs or prosecutions, delays and fines are issued by an enforcement authority.
 Chelsea Technologies’ patented FastBallast Compliance Monitor, is a small, lightweight and rapid ballast water testing instrument, designed to provide a lab-accurate assessment of ship’s ballast water discharge against key elements of the D-2 Standard.
 The instrument integrates a sophisticated measurement technique with a convenient, easy-to-use interface.
 The patented Single-Turnover Active Fluorometry (STAF) technology only requires a cap full of ballast water to test automatically in under 8 minutes.